 We do get some strange color patterns on some of the color swatches.
 It only happens on Red, Magenta, 3/Color and Blue.

-With Lightroom you can see some patterns on Black, Red, Magenta and Blue.
+With Lightroom, you can see some patterns in Black, Red, Magenta, and Blue.
 But it is much less pronounced.
-My guess is this is a characteristic of the X-Trans pixel array and Iridient just accentuates it.
+This is a characteristic of the X-Trans pixel array, and Iridient accentuates it.

 100% Crop.